LiveHelperChat/doc/docs/hosting-variations.md

     * C3 - 235$ changes to 315$ (it's 200$ cheaper to host per a month than D.3 which is an identical setup)
  * Automatic updates and monthly support up to 3H - 120 EUR/Month.
 Every additional hour 35 EUR/H unless we make some other agreement.
  * If you want that I just did support on demand, standard fee applies 35 EUR/H. You will be responsible for servers maintenance, and I won't be monitoring resources.
  * Always once we have system live a lot of depends on customer website how he integrates a widget.
 Does he wants proactive invitations or not.
 E.g checks is live anyone online or not.
-All this increase/decrease load and can influence requires resources for the hosting.
+All this increase/decrease load and can influence required resources for the hosting.

 ## Production example of real world hosting.